zDragonLORD1010/Secure-System-Development-/RE/lab2/Egor_Valikov_report_2.md

 ### Key things

-- This is a kernel module, as evidenced by the module metadata present in the file.
+- `task_2` is an ELF 64-bit object file for x86-64 architecture.

 - The module has a built-in flag: `"flag{baee49fd4f7009ff6e932463791f28e6}"`.

 - Module name: `task_7`.

-- Contains sections typical for a kernel module (`.text`, `.rodata`, `.modinfo`, etc.).

 - Has some string data: `"Hello!"` and `"Bye-bye :("`.

 ### Functionality

-- This is a simple Linux kernel module that implements the basic functionality of outputting.
+- `task_2` implements the basic functionality of outputting.

 - `"Hello!"` message is output when the module is loaded.

 - `"Bye-bye :("` message is output when the module is unloaded.

-- It's using the `printk` function which is the kernel's version of for logging
+- It's using the `printk` function for logging

 ## `task_3`